Fall 2025 New Student Information

 Once you’ve been admitted to UNC Charlotte, you’ll need to register for New Student Orientation and complete your New Student Modules.
 Visit the New Student Orientation Website for more information.

 If this is your first time visiting this page, we encourage you to read all of the material in order to be informed and prepared for your first advising meeting as well as your first semester in the College of Engineering.
-For those who may be referring back to this page, here are some quick links:

 The Lee College of Engineering’s Common First-Year (CFY) Curriculum provides incoming students with a solid foundation in math, science, engineering, and technology principles.
 The CFY includes courses designed to help students explore various engineering and technology disciplines and develop core skills in logic, problem formulation, and visualization through engaging and innovative instructional methods.
 The curriculum also offers a shared foundation in mathematics and sciences, ensuring a seamless transition to upper-level courses.